Daniel-W-Innes/-SYSC3110-Project/docs/UserManual.md

 	* These commands can be reviewed with by typing in help.
 	* Keep entering moves until you win the game, or get bored.

-	- The are letter abrievations for the state of each square.
+	- The are letter abbreviations for the state of each square.
 The first letter describes whether the terrain is raised or has a hole in it.
 The second letter shows the piece that is on the square.
-An underscore symbolizes that the square is either flat or has no pieice on it respectively.
+An underscore symbolizes that the square is either flat or has no pieces on it respectively.
 Some possible combinations are, as an example:

 	1. _ _ : Terrain is flat with no piece on it
 	2. R _ : Terrain is raised with no piece on it